Parisson/TimeSide/README.rst

 0.8

-* Analyzer Result : fix and improve some results containers and add export to Elan files.
-* Add *Docker* support for easy installation of TimeSide across any OS platform
+* Add *Docker* support for easier installation across any OS platform (see Install)
+* Add `Jupyter Notebook <http://jupyter.org/>`_ support for easy experiment writing and sharing
-* Start the development of a web service and API (experimental) with *docker-compose* support based on Django REST Framework, Celery, Angular and WavesJS.
+* Add an experimental web service and RESTFull API based on Django REST Framework, Celery, Angular and WavesJS.
+* Add metadata export to Elan annotation files.
+* Fix and improve some analyzer results containers
 * Various bugfixes
-* Add `Jupyter Notebook <http://jupyter.org/>`_ support.

 0.7.1